charlesashby/CharLSTM/README.md

 - Train the model you want with `python main.py <MODEL_NAME> --train`

 ### Using a Pretrained Model
-This repository provides a pretrained model for the unidirectional model you can test your own sentences using:
+This repository provides a pretrained model for the unidirectional LSTM you can test your own sentences using:

 ```
 python main.py lstm --sentences 'sentence 1' 'sentence 2' 'etc...'